LaunchCodeEducation/java-web-development/src/chapters/classes-part2/instance-and-static-methods.rst

    using the class name instead: ``ClassName.someStaticMethod()``.
 This makes it clear to other coders that you are calling a static method.

-A method should be static when it does not refer to any instance fields of the containing class (it *may* refer to static fields, however).
+A method should be static when it does NOT refer to any instance fields of the containing class (it *may* refer to static fields, however).
 These methods tend to be utility-like (e.g. carrying out a calculation, or using or fetching some external resource).